explosion/spaCy/website/docs/api/doc.md

 ## Doc.char_span {#char_span tag="method" new="2"}

 Create a `Span` object from the slice `doc.text[start_idx:end_idx]`.
-Returns `None` if the character indices don't map to a valid span using the default mode `"strict".
+Returns `None` if the character indices don't map to a valid span using the default alignment mode `"strict".

 > #### Example
 >